cpdhleague/Guide-book/_posts/2025-12-28-longshot-decktech.md

 1.  **The Commander:** The Commander is how you win.
 Counter or kill him and the whole deck needs to reset, recast Longshot, and start again.
 2.  **The Rituals:** If you have counterspells, identify when this deck is about to run out of mana.
 When they use their last floating red mana to cast a **Pyretic Ritual**, that is the moment to strike.
 Countering that burst of mana ends their shenanigans for the turn.

+If you're in a pinger-heavy meta or have a way to tutor for specific auras, you should also consider **Spirit Link**, **Armadillo Cloak**, **Vampiric Link**, and **Soul Link** if you're in the right colors.
+If you attach one of these to Longshot, you gain life for all the damage he deals to the table.
+As such, for each trigger you'll gain 3 life (in a 4-player pod).
+Red doesn't have a ton of enchantment removal options, so this is often a game-winning play.

+{% include card-grid.html cards="Spirit Link, Armadillo Cloak, Vampiric Link, Soul Link" %}

 **A Note on Threat Assessment:**
 This deck is a gambling deck, so it’s important to point out that Longshot needs to get lucky.
 It is a non-deterministic storm deck.
 It’s not going to definitely win.
 If you’ve got a bonafide infinite combo deck at the table, they should usually take priority—they’ll win 100% of the time if their combo goes off, whereas Longshot might fizzle.
-However, at a midrange table, Longshot is your #1 concern and you should get him out of the game quick.
+However, at a midrange table, Longshot is your #1 concern and you should get him out of the game as quickly as you can manage.

 ---